 With this article, however, we want to emphasize a few core arguments and definition parameters that are important, both for beginners and experts, for reaching a broad global customer base with digital products, be they stationary software, mobile apps, or web content.

 What is localization?

-Localization describes the process of making a product available for a different market, in a different language or a different cultural context.
+Localization describes making a product available for a different market, in a different language, or cultural context.

 - It is thus the process of adapting it for a group of people different from the group of people its producers belong to.

-- Localization is more than just translation of words and grammar, it can also involve changing the direction of text (from left to right to right to left), the adaptation of symbols and colors, the changing of tonality and politeness level and things like adapting measurements, currencies and punctuation.
+- Localization is more than just the translation of words and grammar; it can also involve changing the direction of text (from left to right to right to left), the adaptation of symbols and colors, the changing of tonality and politeness level and things like adapting measurements, currencies, and punctuation.

 Further helpful resources

 Once a product is basically "world-ready" (i.e., internationalized, see paragraph below), the product manager needs to put a process into place that allows experts (translators mostly) to take the product's content and translate it into a different language, adapting various aspects of it for the intended new target audiences, reviewed for quality assurance, and then feed it back into the product so it can be included and packaged and then released to the public.

 It sounds long and tedious, but it comes down to efficient localization management.
 It can be a very swift procedure of having texts translated by an appropriate number of translation professionals and having the results reviewed and automatically reintegrated into the main product.